-As you think about your new venture ask yourself: Who wants to pay for your product or service and why would they want to (or better yet: have to) pay for what you offer?
-As we saw in our discussion of the new Rabies Mono-clonal antibody, that question can be the determining question as to whether you have created a marketable product or service -or whether you had just another great idea.
+Who wants to pay for your product or service and why would they want to (or better yet: have to) pay for what you offer?

+- As we saw in our discussion of the new Rabies Mono-clonal antibody, that question can be the determining question as to whether you have created a marketable product or service -or whether you had just another great idea.

-When you begin to think about those questions, you must do so in a very specific and well targeted fashion.
+- When you begin to think about those questions, you have to do so in a very specific and well targeted fashion.
 The fundamentals of marketing can give you a framework on how you identify that market in the most specific fashion possible and then identifies the many ways that you can connect with that market.

-Key points in this chapter include: Segmenting the market and finding the target market.
+- Key points in this chapter include:

+- Segmenting the market

+- Target Market

-We will also introduce and explore the famous 4 "P's" of marketing
+- The 4 "P's" of marketing

 - Product

 - Price

 - Promotion

 - Place how do you get to the market?